togakangaroo/thee/README.md

 Yeah, doesn't work, does it?
 All of a sudden you're not saying `"Hello from Fred Flintstone"`.
 That's because the `this` parameter changes out underneath us.

-So ok, you might concede. `this` is confusing; but isn't it a necessary evil?
-It might be dumb, but you can't go around without it.
-Afterall, `this` is specially, it's not like `this` is just a special case of another language feature, is it?
+So ok, you might concede; `this` is confusing, but isn't it a necessary evil?
+It might be dumb, but you can't exactly get around without it?.
+Afterall, `this` is special, it's not like `this` is just another much more familiar language feature in disguise, is it?

-And yet it is!
+Assuming that you fist pumped and screamed out loud *"no it's not!"* let me blow your mind.
+It is!
 Let me prove it to you.

 Most people are aware that all functions in javascript have a special [`call`](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/Function/call) method.